 What you need to know about taking a gluten intolerance test

-- People can also be allergic to glutenin, another component of gluten.
+- People can also react allergicly to glutenin, another component of gluten.
 Gliadin allergy means you may have a “wheat or gluten allergy.”

 - There are also people who have a negative reaction to starchy products in general.
 These people may be under the impression they are specifically intolerant of gluten, when in fact over consumption of starches and sugars in general is to blame.

-Clearly there are a variety of subtle differences separating gluten intolerance, gluten allergy, celiac disease and starch intolerance.
+Clearly there are a variety of subtle differences separating gluten intolerance / celiac disease, gluten and wheat allergy, gluten sensitivity and starch intolerance.
 It isn’t always evident which (or any) of these conditions are present.
 For that reason, taking the right gluten intolerance test is the best place to start.

 Why take a gluten intolerance test?